Avakinnayo Karakandu: Life as narrated in literature

 Jain Monk Kanakmara's creation "Karakanda Cariu" is the most complete work on the life of Karakandu.
 Karakandu is depicted as a brave and heroic king who has championed different subjects and skills.
 He is mentioned in the poems as "Pinnasiya-ariyana-jivayena" meaning destroyer of the lives of the foes and "Aridusaha-modana-modusahau" meaning vanquisher of the irresistible enemies by twisting their bodies in frontal battles.
-He made his sceptre, royal umbrella and elephant goad from the wild bamboo sticks that grew out of the eye sockets of dead man's skull lying in his crematorium on the advise of Jain sramanas Yasobhadra and Virabhadra, after sitting on the throne of Kalinga.
+He made his sceptre, royal umbrella and elephant goad from the wild bamboo sticks that grew out of the eye sockets of dead man's skull lying in his crematorium on the advice of Jain sramanas Yasobhadra and Virabhadra, after sitting on the throne of Kalinga.
 Though there are mythical angles induced in this work of literature, the historicity of the character is substantiated by multiple follow up works by believers from both Buddhism and Jainism.

 Early life

 Karakandu was the son of King Dadhivahana and Queen Padmavati of Anga kingdom.
 As recorded in the literature, Padmavati wished to ride an elephant with her husband while being Pregnant with Karakandu.
 Due to some reasons the elephant became agitated and ran into the forests uncontrollably.
 The king saved himself while the queen became unconscious and later found herself in a deserted and dry cremation ground.
 The queen was first rescued by a Brhamin but his wife later expelled her from the house being jealous of her beauty.
 The queen took refuge in the crematorium and gave birth to Karakandu with a dry scab in his hand.
 Matanga Baladeva, a Vidyadhara or wisdom holder from a state by the Vijayardha close to Kalinga persuaded the queen that the child is destined to become the king of Kalinga one day and should be left with him to be trained for this purpose.
 Due to the scab wound in the baby's hand Baladeva named him Karakanda.
-In other interpretation about this name it is said that the scab in his hand would itch always for which he need the help of his friends hence coming to be known as Karakandu.
 He learned all the arts and sciences to gain knowledge under the guidance of the Matanga Baladeva.
 Brhamins used to call him Avakinnayo which meant low born outcast since his birth who dwelled at the crematorium.
 Queen Padmavati left the place and went on to become a nun under the sage Samadhigupta.